MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 ## Are You Writing Any New Music?

 In terms of composing, I’ve been in a bit of a dry spell and I’m working through that.
-It has been the cause of some anxiety because I know what I used to do with Giant and that work set an expectation of a standard for my music.
+It has been the cause of some anxiety because I know what I used to do with Giant and that work set a personal expectation of a standard for my music.
 Perhaps I am a different person now or I’ve evolved.
 I am still looking for that person inside of me.
 Nowadays, I start to compose and I don’t seem to have any ideas that really pull me in and show real cause for mental investment.
 If it isn’t worth the investment, I don’t find much reason to do anything but scrap it.
 It isn’t very good, even according to my friends!

 I am usually composing on the piano when I do try to compose.
 Sometimes I’ll just play some chord progressions and let a finger or two wander and do what they wish, but nothing in the past couple of years has really been fruitful.
-It’s been quite a challenge for me.
+It’s been a challenge for me.

 One of my daughters is involved in [Lord of the Dance](), the [Michael Flatley]() thing, and she gets to do some lovely Celtic singing.
 And my other daughter is singing in another band.
 I thought it would be nice to be able to write some nice contrapuntal songs that the three of us could perform together, so I promised myself and them that I would write some stuff in my retirement, but it just hasn’t gone anywhere.

 I have a studio upstairs in the loft at home and a way of recording the piano downstairs.
 Most ideas start at the piano and if there’s anything worth investing in, I’ll take that idea to the computer upstairs where the rest of the instruments are.
+It's not a very convenient workflow.
+Perhaps that has affected my lack of productivity as well.

 I still have my old white cello, though the bow is broken and the instrument is quite beat up after someone borrowed it.
-I’ve got my Tokei Stratocaster copy, which I got quite cheap for 80 quid somewhere, and I would love to upgrade, but I really dislike the instrument shopping experience.
-I’ll try a strat or a tele in the store and bring my Tokei to compare with the new guitar and say, “No, this isn’t quite as nice as my Tokei.”
-Those guitars are looked upon quite favorably in the market, it seems.
+I’ve got my Tokei Stratocaster copy, which I got very cheap for 80 quid somewhere, and I would love to upgrade, but I really dislike the instrument shopping experience.
+I’ll try a strat or a tele in the store and bring my Tokei to compare with the new guitar and say, “No, this isn’t as nice as my Tokei.”
+Those guitars are looked upon favorably in the market, it seems.

 Most of my gear is pretty low end and my son’s band has much nicer equipment than I do, which is something I probably need to change.
 I’m looking at getting some new gear, like a better Strat, maybe a Tele, and an Avid Eleven Rack.